stenver/intercom_event_wrapper/README.md

+# DEPRECATED

+The newest intercom ruby gem is awesome.
+No need for this hack anymore

 # Intercom-ruby wrapper

 This is a simple wrapper to intercom that lets you create intercom events to multiple intercom apps from a single service.
 Unfortunately Intercom implementation of the ruby gem is a global singleton that demands ```app_id``` and ```app_api_key```.
 This means that you cannot use multiple intercom apps from within your application reliably.